Degenerate flat bands in twisted bilayer graphene: Abstract

 \section{Abstract}

-We prove that in the chiral limit of the Bistritzer-MacDonald Hamiltonian, there exist magic angles at which the Hamiltonian exhibits flat bands of multiplicity four instead of two.
-We analyze the structure of the Bloch functions associated with the four bands, compute the corresponding Chern number, and show that there exist infinitely many degenerate magic angles for a generic choice of tunnelling potentials.
-Moreover, we demonstrate that the Hamiltonian, when subject to typical tunnelling potentials, exclusively yields flat bands of either twofold or fourfold multiplicity at each magic angle.
+We prove that in the chiral limit of the Bistritzer--MacDonald Hamiltonian, there exist magic angles at which the Hamiltonian exhibits flat bands of multiplicity four instead of two.
+We analyse the structure of Bloch functions associated with the bands of arbitrary multiplicity, compute the corresponding Chern number to be $ -1 $, and show that there exist infinitely many degenerate magic angles for a generic choice of tunnelling potential, including the Bistritzer--MacDonald potential.
+Moreover, we demonstrate for generic tunnelling potentials flat bands have only twofold or fourfold multiplicities.